-- Building your own implementation of the Shopify API: if you have a developer available or are a little tech-savvy, it is relatively simple to fetch all product information from Shopify.
+- Build your own implementation of the Shopify API - if you have a developer available or are a little tech-savvy, it is relatively simple to fetch all product information from Shopify.
 To do so, run:

 Example: using Google Sheets to enrich Shopify content

 Once you're done, publish the file to the web, make it public and export it as a CSV file.
-More information on how to do that can be found on Product feeds: using Google Docs.
+For more information on how to do refer to the Product feeds: using Google Docs article.

 Now you can use the link and import the new/added product information (more information on setting up feed mapping can be found on Product feeds).